 - Using a rubber spatula, gently fold the dry ingredients into the lemon mixture and pour into your preferred pan.

-- Bake (middle rack) for about 20 minutes ( always check 5 minutes before or after depending on the pan size you chose) until a toothpick inserted in the middle of the cake comes out clear or with just a few moist crumbs.
+- Bake (middle rack) for about 20 minutes ( always check 5 minutes before or after depending on the pan size you chose) until a toothpick inserted in the middle of the cake comes out clean or with just a few moist crumbs.

 - Remove from the oven and allow to cool for 10 minutes before removing it from the pan.
 Glaze the cake while still warm.

-- For the glaze: Whisk all ingredients in a small bowl until nice and smooth.
+Whisk all ingredients in a small bowl until nice and smooth.
 Add a little more juice if you prefer a runny glaze or a little more confectioner sugar if you prefer a thicker glaze.